New Communist Party of Britain: Origin and Formation

 But the crisis came to a head the following year in the run-up to the Congress in November.
 The Gollan leadership had redrawn the British Road to Socialism aimed at - according to its detractors - adopting a social-democratic platform that sought the respectability and acceptance of academic and intellectual circles.
 The hardliners claimed it was the party's entrance fee into the reformist and social democratic traditions of the official labour movement.
 The publication of the draft and the beginning of the pre-Congress discussion period led to furious arguments within the party - with the majority saying that the new programme was about building a broad alliance for revolutionary social change, though implicitly or explicitly agreeing that the proposals broke with the Leninist tradition.

 The Nicholson group argued that all the opposition should focus on making a stand at the November 1977 Congress.
 French led discussions with Nicholson and he was ready to go along with this strategy.
 But when it became clear that the party leadership was going to strike the first blow by expelling Sid French and a number of others in the Surrey district the formation of a new party became inevitable.
 On 15 July 1977 the New Communist Party was established at an emergency meeting in London called by French and other members of the Surrey district committee.

-Support came largely from French's Surrey district stronghold though other supporters of his position, who had been contacted during the campaign against the new draft of the BRS, also joined immediately.
-But the decision to form the party in July had been made at the last moment.
+The split from the CPGB was largely organised by the leadership of the CPGB's Surrey District, and occurred in July 1977.
+The split led to the NCP taking 65 branches, but only 2% of the CPGB's membership at the time (25,300).

 It took a further six weeks to organise the production of a party weekly, The New Worker, and issue the first pamphlet arguing the case for the new party.

 The NCP failed to take many members in key districts of the CPGB, such as London, Scotland and South Wales in the run-up to the November CPGB Congress.
 There, Nicholson's supporters were overwhelmingly defeated and the new draft BRS adopted.
 The Nicholson group continued to oppose the CPGB leadership in an increasingly factional way while claiming that French's move had undermined the overall opposition at Congress.
 But the opposition had no chance of defeating the draft.
 Even if French's supporters had been at Congress their numbers together with Nicholson's group were still not enough to defeat the leadership bloc's support.